Meat

 3-4 months

 For best quality, freeze cooked ground meat in airtight freezer bags or containers.
-Label with the date.
-While safe indefinitely, quality may decline after 3-4 months.
+Label with the date to track storage time.

 Signs of Spoilage